-The Mathematical formula behind STDDEV_SAMP to calculate the sample standard deviation in MySQL is as shown below:
+The Mathematical formula behind STDDEV_SAMP to calculate the sample standard deviation in MySQL is

 --Calculating the Mean or Average Mean = Sum of each individual / Total number of items --Calculating the Sample Variance Sample Variance = ((OriginalValue – Mean)² + (OriginalValue – Mean)² +.... )/( Total number of items - 1) --Calculating Sample Standard Deviation Sample Standard Deviation = Square root (Sample Variance)